-First published 2008
+First published 2009

+ISBN 0-9583265-9-2 Valley Music Publications

-ISBN 0-9583265-8-4 Printed in Auckland, New Zealand.
+Printed in Auckland, New Zealand.

 Trevor (Yvonne's brother) lives in SEEDNEY Australia where he is a graphic artist.
-We have long admired his artwork which includes cartoons, photography, painting and sculpture.
-He kindly helped out and we hope to involve him more in the future.
+We have long admired his drawings, cartoons, photography, painting & sculpture.
+He kindly helped out with the cover, the miner in a 'cave-in' illustration and some cartoons.
+We hope to involve him more in the future.
 He loves the sea, the desert (the Outback), and is a keen surfer, fisherman and golfer.